 Surveys aren’t our favorite way to make money, but if you’re just vegging out on the couch — or shielding your eyes while being forced to watch “Final Fantasy 113” — why not click a couple buttons and earn a few bucks?

 VIP Voice surveys are relatively quick to complete and reward you with points you can redeem for cash or gift cards.
-Plan to login a few times each week.
-You’ll have no trouble earning an extra $30 this month with almost no work.
+Plus, you’ll still get points for taking surveys even if you don’t qualify to take the whole survey.
+Plan to login a few times each week, and you’ll have no trouble earning extra money this month with almost no work.